What is a Visual Processing Disorder?

 Types of Visual Processing Disorders

-There are eight types of visual processing disorders, each with unique characteristics.
-An individual can experience more than one type of visual processing difficulty.
+There are eight types of visual processing disorders, each with its own symptoms.
+A person can experience more than one type of visual processing difficulty.

 Visual Discrimination Issues

-Visual discrimination is the ability to recognise the similarities and differences between specific shapes, sizes, colours, patterns, and objects.
+Visual discrimination recognises the similarities and differences between shapes, sizes, colours, patterns, and objects.
 An example of a person with challenges with this visual information is confusing signs such as ‘+’,’-‘, ‘&’, and other similar ones.

 Other characteristics include: